 If your question isn’t answered below, feel free to email us.

 - Does it matter where I’ll be starting law school?
 No, we work with students at all different types of law schools (from Harvard to schools you’ve probably never heard of).
 We get the same questions from all our students!
 The 1L curriculum is remarkably consistent across different law schools.
 The techniques we’ll teach you in Start Law School Right will help you excel at any law school in the United States.
-For example, we’ve recently worked with law students at: American University, Baylor University, Berkeley/Boalt, Birmingham School of Law, Boston University, California Western School of Law, Charlotte School of Law, Columbia, Concord University, DePaul, Drake, Faulkner, Fordham, George Mason, Georgetown, Georgia State, Golden Gate University School of Law, Harvard, John Marshall, McGeorge, Northwestern California School of Law, Notre Dame, Ohio State, Rutgers-Camden, San Francisco Law School, Santa Clara, Seton Hall, Southern Methodist University, Southwestern, Thomas Jefferson School of Law, Tulane, University of Alabama, University of Baltimore, University of California at Hastings, UCLA, University of Chicago, University of Indiana, University of Kansas, University of Michigan, University of Montana, University of Nebraska, University of Pittsburgh, University of San Diego, University of San Francisco, University of Texas, University of Virginia, University of Washington, University of Windsor, Vanderbilt, Villanova, Western New England, and William and Mary.
+For example, we’ve recently worked with law students at: Abraham Lincoln University of Law, American University, Arizona State University, Ave Maria School of Law, Baylor University (TX), Berkeley/Boalt, Birmingham School of Law, Boston College, Boston University, Brigham Young University, California Western School of Law, Campbell Law, Capital University Law School, Cardozo, Chapman School of Law, Charleston School of Law, Charlotte School of Law, Chicago-Kent College of Law, Columbia, Concord University, Concordia University, Cooley School of Law, CU Law, Cumberland School of Law, DePaul, Drake, Duke University, Duquesne School of Law, Faulkner, Fordham, George Mason, Georgetown, George Washington University Law School, Georgia State, Golden Gate University School of Law, Harvard, HBKU, Hofstra University, La Verne College of Law, Lewis and Clark Law School, Lincoln Memorial Duncan School of Law, Louisiana State University, Loyola Law School, John Marshall, Maine Law, Massachusetts School of Law, McGeorge, New York University, North Carolina Central University, Northwestern, Notre Dame, Ohio State, Pepperdine, Quinnipiac, Rutgers-Camden, Santa Clara University, Seattle University, Seton Hall, South Texas College of Law, Southern Methodist University, Southwestern, Stanford, Stetson University, St. John’s University, St. Francis, St. Thomas Minneapolis School of Law, SUNY Buffalo, Taft, Temple, Texas A&M, Texas Tech University, Thomas Jefferson School of Law, Tulane, Tuoro School of Law, Universite de Montreal, University of Alabama, University of Arkansas, University of Baltimore, UC Hastings, UC Irvine, UCLA, University of Chicago, University of Denver, University of Houston Law Center, University of Indiana, University of Kansas, University of Maryland, University of Miami School of Law, University of Michigan, University of Montana, University of Nebraska, University of Nevada Las Vegas, University of Oklahoma, University of Oregon, University of Ottawa, University of Pennsylvania, University of Pittsburgh, University of San Diego, University of San Francisco, USC Gould, University of Texas, University of Virginia, University of Washington, University of Windsor, Vanderbilt, Villanova, Washington & Lee, Wayne State, Western New England, Western State College, Widener University Delaware School of Law, and William and Mary.

 - I’m Canadian.
 Can I sign up for Start Law School Right?
 If you want to, but we wouldn’t recommend it.
 We’re both graduates of U.S. law schools, and that’s the curriculum we’re familiar with.
 While many of the techniques are broadly applicable (who doesn’t want to think and write clearly?), we really have no idea if this course will help if you’re a non-U.S. law student.
 Try it and see, if you like.

 - Can I get my money back?
 Yes, if you participate fully in the course (or don’t do anything).
-If you never submit any work for feedback, you’re eligible for a refund until March 1, 2017.
+If you never submit any work for feedback, you’re eligible for a refund until one year after your purchase.
 Once you’ve submitted your first assignment for feedback, you’re eligible for a refund if you participate fully in the course.
 This means you have to complete and submit at least 75% of the assignments, and your submissions must include the final exam answer.
-If you do that and don’t find the course helpful, you’re eligible for a refund until March 1, 2017.
+If you do that and don’t find the course helpful, you’re eligible for a refund until one year after your purchase.
 (Please read our full Refund Policy for details.)

 - When does the course start?
 You can get started right now!
 As soon as you register, you’ll have access to all of the course materials and you can move at your own pace.
 Typically, students can complete the coursework in 3-4 weeks, working several hours a week.